25 Encouraging Bible Verses for Addiction Recovery

 And lead us not into temptation, but deliver us from evil.”
 Matthew 6:13

-The last thing that Satan wants is your recovery.
+The last thing that Satan wants is your addiction recovery.
 He will lob every fiery dart at you in order to bring you down.
 But God will never tempt you, much less lead you there.
 The enemy’s temptations may be strong, but God has unlimited power to defeat that enemy.

 So when you are tempted to fall back into old patterns or places where your addiction thrived, pray this prayer for God to deflect the enemy’s evil plan.